 - Stainless steel funnel

 You will need jars.
-These can be re-used from the jars you purchased food in from the grocery store.
+These can be reused from the jars you purchased food in from the grocery store.
 If you do not have any at home, ask a neighbour if they have any jars.
 They end up in the rubbish most of the time, so people will be quite willing to give them to you.

 You will need lids for the jars.
 It is not advisable to use lids that have been used before.
-If you look at the inside of the lid, you will see a ring made up of a rubbery substance.
+If you look inside the lid, you will see a ring made of a rubbery substance.
 This is what makes the seal.
-This substance is affected by the acids in the original jar contents and in the recipe you are processing and can become degraded with multiple uses.
+This substance is affected by the acids in the original jar contents and in the recipe you are processing, and can become degraded with multiple uses.
 Lids are only to be used once to ensure you get a good seal.
 My new lids are what you need.
 You will also need a jar lifter, some clean towels and a wide-mouth funnel.

 Procedure